IBM/aspera-cli/README.md

 Laurent/Aspera/2016

 ## Overview
-This is a sample ruby application that uses Aspera Web Applications APIs:
+This is a sample ruby application that uses Aspera REST APIs, as well as uses FASP for transfers.

+Purpose:
+- show use of (REST) APIs: Node, Files, Shares, Faspex
+- provide a command line for some tasks
+- cross-platform

+Ruby has been chosen as language as it is used in most Aspera products, and the interpret can be found for most platforms.

+Example of tasks:
-- it can send packages with Faspex or Files
+- send packages with Faspex or Files
-- it can retrieve the last package received
+- retrieve the last package received
+- retrieve a package from a passcode based link in Faspex
-- supports Files, Shares, Node, Faspex, limited set of commands
+- supports , limited set of commands

-For Files: :send, :recv, :upload, :download, :events, :set_client_key, :faspexgw, :admin

-The gem can also be used on other ruby applications, it provides easy access to Files API, and provides a FaspManager API in Ruby.

 ## Installation
-The simplest way is to install the gem with:
+A version is avaiulable on rubygems.org, so the simplest way is to install the gem is:

 ```bash
 $ gem install asperalm
 ```

-Add the path (in .profile):
+To use the CLI, add the path (in .profile):
 ```bash
 $ export PATH="$PATH:$(cd $(dirname $(gem which asperalm/cli/main))/../../../bin&&pwd -P)"
 ```